 - Add the sweet potato and zucchini along with the rosemary, parsley, tarragon and nutmeg and continue to cook until the zucchini releases most of its liquid.

 - In the bowl of a food processor, grind the sunflower seeds, flax seeds and soy flour until it reaches the consistency of a fine meal.

 - Add the onion-vegetable mixture and process until almost smooth.

 - Add the cooked buckwheat to the processor; process until desired consistency is reached (I like it perfectly smooth, more like a conventional pate; you can leave it a bit grainy if you prefer).

 - Season with salt and pepper.

-- Turn the mixture into the prepared pan and bake 1 hour to 70 minutes, until the outside is crisp and browned.
+- Turn the mixture into the prepared pan and bake the pate for 60 to 70 minutes, until the outside is crisp and browned.

 - Allow to cool for 10-15 minutes before slicing.

 - Leftovers will keep for a few days in the refrigerator, or they can be frozen.